Kotlin/api-guidelines/docs/topics/api-guidelines-informative-documentation.md

 Here are several key ways documentation can guide your development process:

 * You should be able to explain, in a couple of paragraphs, what your library does, who will benefit from using it, and what the advantages are over alternative approaches.
 If you cannot do this, reconsider the scope and objectives of your project.
 * You should be able to create a "Getting Started" guide that can get a potential user up and running as quickly as possible.
 What counts as *quickly* will depend on the problem domain, but you can compare against similar libraries on other platforms.
 The guide should hook the user into a feedback loop that keeps getting easier and faster while always producing reliable results.
-Creating this guide will help you identify sudden increases in complexity (cliff edges) that could hinder the user’s progress.
+Creating this guide will help you identify sudden increases in complexity (cliff edges) that could hinder the user's progress.
 * The act of documenting a function forces you to consider all the edge cases, such as valid ranges of inputs, exceptions that might be thrown, and how performance degrades as the work increases.
 This can often lead to improvements in the function signatures and the underlying implementation.
 * If the code required to initialize your library always eclipses the code required to accomplish a task, rethink your configuration options.
 * If you cannot create clear examples of performing basic tasks with standard options, consider optimizing your API for day-to-day use.